(This post contains affiliate links. Read my full disclosure.)

 Being able to lead your team and work collaboratively to come up with a realistic plan is a core competency for project managers.

 Finally, lack of funding can bring a project to a standstill.
 When you don’t have the money, there isn’t much you can do.

-Address by: This often happens when the project requirements aren’t fully known at the beginning.
+Address by: This often happens when the project requirements aren’t fully known at the beginning or there wasn’t enough of a contingency reserved.
 If you aren’t sure what you will be delivering, then how can you cost for it?
 The clearer your requirements, the easier it is to plan the total project budget.
 If you can’t work in that way due to the nature of your project culture, the methodology you use or the way your business works, you’ll have to look at what you can deliver with the money you have and adapt accordingly.